 Agile, as a philosophy of managing projects, rocked the IT industry — and in many applications, with great success.
 Most IT companies today work in the agile mode by default.
-They first list the essential features for their product.
+They first list the essential features of their product.
 Then, they summon teams and distribute the work to develop every feature in parallel.
 They put together version 1.0.1 as quickly as they can.
-And then, as soon as the crippled project starts working, they iteratively mold and improve the various parts for as long as it takes to achieve the market-ready version.
+And then, as soon as the crippled project starts working, they iteratively mould and improve the various parts for as long as it takes to achieve the market-ready version.

 In the blockchain industry, agile also became hot.
 Many projects kicked off by promising extraordinary new features in their white papers.
 And then, they quickly built buggy and dysfunctional platforms which they are trying to improve until this day.

 The issue is: that when you are building a new, worldwide financial service, you shouldn’t ever release any product that is not seamless.
 A product that is in any way, shape, or forms hackable or dysfunctional.

 Unlike many other blockchain projects, Bitcoin is not developed in an agile way.
 It started humbly: by building a system for peer-to-peer transactions.
 Nothing more, nothing less.
 The contributors to the Bitcoin protocol didn’t aim to build internet 2.0, connect governments to medical institutions, build a system to digitally certify documents, or even provide smart contacts to the users.
 Payment system – that was all.
 But, the system was seamless.